Polling district and polling places review 2019

-Following the consultation that ran from August to October, the Returning Officer has now commented on the replies we received and welcomes any further responses ahead of consideration by the Governance, Audit and Performance Committee.
+Following the consultation that ran from August to October, the Returning Officer has now commented on the replies we received and welcomed further responses ahead of consideration by the Governance, Audit and Performance Committee.
 Due to the General Election we have now revised the timetable for making a decision on the review.

 Why we need to do this